oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_web_catalog_content_tree.rst

 #) In the *Content Variants* section, model the desired Store Front menu structure:

      #.
-Select a type of content note from the list on the right.
+Select a type of content node from the list on the right.

         .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreateContentVariants.png
            :class: with-border